Gross-Rosen concentration camp

-Gross-Rosen was a network of German Nazi concentration camps built and operated by Nazi Germany during World War II.
+Gross-Rosen was a network of Nazi concentration camps built and operated by Nazi Germany during World War II.
 The main camp was located in the German village of Gross-Rosen, now the modern-day Rogoźnica in Lower Silesian Voivodeship, Poland, directly on the rail-line between the towns of Jawor (Jauer) and Strzegom (Striegau).
 Its prisoners were mostly Jews, Poles and Soviet citizens.

 At its peak activity in 1944, the Gross-Rosen complex had up to 100 subcamps located in eastern Germany and in German-occupied Czechoslovakia and Poland.
 The population of all Gross-Rosen camps at that time accounted for 11% of the total number of inmates incarcerated in the Nazi concentration camp system.